-Gulf Coast faces fourth hurricane threat of 2020 as Tropical Storm Delta forms

-Delta is the earliest 25th named Atlantic storm observed to date, forming more than a month ahead of the previous record-holder of the same name on Nov.
-15, 2005.
+Delta rapidly intensifies to hurricane, forecast to reach Category 3 on path to Gulf Coast

+Delta is forecast to get even stronger, catapulting to a Category 3 in another 24 hours as it passes very close to the Yucatán Peninsula.
+Then it is predicted to lumber through the Gulf of Mexico, coming ashore between coastal Louisiana and the Florida Panhandle late Thursday into Friday as a Category 2.

-Should Tropical Storm Delta attain hurricane strength and sustain it through landfall, it would become the fourth hurricane to make landfall along the Gulf Coast in 2020, behind Hanna, Laura and Sally.
+Assuming Delta maintains hurricane strength through landfall, it will become the fourth to make landfall along the Gulf Coast in 2020, behind Hanna, Laura and Sally.
 In addition, the Gulf Coast was also affected by two tropical storms: Marco and Beta.

-Tropical-storm-force winds and rain could reach the northern Gulf Coast as early as Wednesday night or Thursday.
+Tropical-storm-force winds and rain could reach the northern Gulf Coast as early as Wednesday night or Thursday morning.

-“[T]here is a risk of dangerous storm surge, wind, and rainfall hazards along the coast from Louisiana to the western Florida Panhandle,” the Hurricane Center wrote.
+"While there is large uncertainty in the track and intensity forecasts, there is an increasing risk of dangerous storm surge, wind, and rainfall hazards along the coast from Louisiana to the western Florida Panhandle beginning Thursday night or Friday,” the Hurricane Center wrote.

 New Orleans, which has been sideswiped by several gulf storms this year but avoided a direct hit, is threatened yet again.
-Whether Delta affects the area more seriously than previous storms will depend on its ultimate course.
+Whether Delta affects the area more seriously than previous storms will depend on its ultimate course, which is still coming into focus.

+Delta became the earliest 25th named Atlantic storm observed to date, forming more than a month ahead of the previous record-holder of the same name on Nov.
+15, 2005.
+It is the 9th hurricane of the 2020 season.
+“Only 3 other years in the satellite era (since 1966) have produced 9 or more Atlantic hurricanes by October 5: 1995, 2004, and 2005,” tweeted Phil Klotzbach, a hurricane researcher at Colorado State University.

 The latest on Delta

-As Delta gains strength 135 miles south of Jamaica, a tropical storm warning is in effect for the Cayman Islands and a hurricane warning for western Cuba.
-With maximum sustained winds of 45 mph, the storm is headed west at 7 mph, but is expected to turn more to the northwest later Monday.
+As of 8 p.m.
+Monday, Delta was quickly gaining strength about 150 miles south of Jamaica.
+Maximum sustained winds had increased to 75 mph, a 35 mph leap from 8 a.m. when it was designated a tropical storm.
+A tropical storm warning was in effect for the Cayman Islands and a hurricane warning for western Cuba and the northern Yucatán Peninsula.

-The Hurricane Center predicts a surge, or storm-driven rise in water above normally dry land, of up to two to four feet along western Cuba’s south-facing coast.
-Four to six inches of rain, with locally up to 8 inches, is forecast for western Cuba, Jamaica and the Cayman Islands.

-On Monday morning, the Hurricane Center wrote that the fledgling storm was becoming better organized, describing thunderstorm activity as “steadily improving in both vertical depth and structure.”
+On Monday afternoon, the Hurricane Center wrote that the storm was quickly becoming better organized as thunderstorms wrapped around its center.
+Hostile high-altitude winds, which had slowed the system’s development over the weekend, had abated.

-The Hurricane Center wrote that hostile high-altitude winds, which had been slowing the system’s development, are “finally showing signs of abating.”

-Over the next two days, the Hurricane Center’s forecast calls for “significant strengthening” due to very favorable environmental conditions as the system exits the Caribbean and enters the Gulf.
-It is passing over very warm water of around 87 degrees in the northwest Caribbean, about three degrees above average, which could fuel rapid intensification — a hallmark of several 2020 storms.
+Over the next two days, the Hurricane Center’s forecast calls for “significant strengthening” due to very favorable environmental conditions as the system passes through the northern Caribbean and enters the Gulf Tuesday night.
+In the northwest Caribbean, it is passing over very warm water of around 87 degrees, about three degrees above average, fueling its rapid intensification — a hallmark of five other 2020 storms (Hanna, Laura, Teddy, Sally and Gamma).

-The tendency for storms to gain strength so quickly may be increasing due to human-caused climate change.
+The tendency for storms to gain strength so quickly may be increasing because of human-caused climate change.

-The Hurricane Center predicts Delta will reach hurricane strength on Tuesday before peaking in intensity Wednesday night as a Category 2 storm with maximum sustained winds of 105 mph.
+The Hurricane Center predicts Delta will become a major Category 3 hurricane by Tuesday night with maximum sustained winds of at least 120 mph.

+The Hurricane Center predicts a surge, or storm-driven rise in water above normally dry land, of up to four to seven feet along the coast of the Yucatán Peninsula and two to four feet along western Cuba’s south-facing coast.
+Three to six inches of rain, with locally up to eight inches, is forecast for western Cuba, Jamaica, the Cayman Islands and northern Yucatán Peninsula.

 As the storm approaches the northern Gulf Coast on Thursday, cooler ocean waters between 75 and 80 degrees, dry air and increasing upper-level winds may weaken it some.
-Whereas several of the previous landfalling Gulf storms this year strengthened on approach to the coast, this is less likely to occur with Delta.
+Whereas several of the previous landfalling gulf storms this year strengthened on approach to the coast, this is less likely to occur with Delta.

 However, hurricane intensity forecasts are low-confidence this far in advance, and if Delta picks up speed as it collides with the coast, it may not have much time to weaken.